 Sunday, March 3, 1918

 Sarah stood and arched her back, trying to rid her body of the nagging aches from long hours of hunching over engines and cramped under car bellies.
-Clasping her hands behind her back, she popped her right shoulder and that felt good.
+Clasping her hands behind her back, she popped her right shoulder, and that felt so good.
 As she did that, Sarah looked outside at the lot – a junk yard full of half-fixed vehicles that Uncle Albert had purchased over the years.